Cat Wet Food

 Cats are very selective eaters with smaller digestive systems than dogs and always require a balanced meal with a highly consistent nutritional value.
 Our selectively curated options are available for both Cats and Kittens in all sizes and life stages including Seniors and Adults.
 As we age our diets change however wet food remains as a constant key essential due to the importance of consuming Raw Foods they do naturally love.

-Wet Foods for Cats are available in an array of preparations and textures and in Flavors, Diets and Health Features.
+Healthy canned cat foods are available in an array of preparations and textures and in flavors, diets and health features.
 We want to make sure you always make a well informed decision when choosing the right foods that adapt to their lifestyle and behaviors.

 It’s always very important to feed your cat wet food on a daily basis, it’s always wise to check with your local vet to consult about their daily intake and feeding portions that range depending on age and weight.
 As a rule of thumb for adult cat food feedings they consume about a Can consisting of 3 ounces for every 3 pounds of weight and it’s important to ritually include dry cat food in your feedings.

 Let’s talk about Special Diets: